 Beyoncé's Simple Dots

 Keep it minimalist with a series of simple dots, perhaps one for each sibling or child that you have.

 A minimal finger tattoo doesn’t have to be small; this design is spread out and the empty space gives it an airy feel.
-Only using outlining and light shading makes a statement without being in your face.
+Only using outlining and connecting it to more art on the wrist makes a statement without being in your face.

 Numbers are a great design for finger tattoos because they’re able to be inked as big or small as you’d like.
 There are also an almost infinite number of fonts to choose from to make the tattoo uniquely yours.

 Moon tattoos hold a lot of meaning and make a great idea for a finger design.
-Inking the moon with just outlining also keeps it feeling light and dainty.
+Inking the moon with just outlining (as seen on the middle finger above) also keeps it feeling light and dainty.

 Single letters are a great idea for the finger because there are so many placement and size options.
 You can also ink the design in a number of different styles to make it more personal.

 Get your own (or a loved one's) initials tattooed delicately in a script font.